Frequently asked questions

 Are there any harmful side effects associated with wearing the device?

-When selected appropriately and used correctly, there are no harmful effects associated with using the trainer.
+With proper selection, correct use, and regular professional monitoring, there are no harmful effects associated with the use of trainers.

 What should parents pay attention to?

-- Initially, check that the child is using it correctly (correct direction, mouth closed, breathing through the nose).
+- At first, you should check that your child is using it correctly (correct direction, mouth closed, breathing through the nose).

-- If the child chews or bites the device, consult your doctor or speech therapist.
-In this case, consult your doctor or speech therapist.
+- If the child chews or bites the device, help them to wear it correctly.
+Consult your doctor or specialist.

 - Incorrect use (e.g., with the mouth open, without breathing through the nose) may reduce effectiveness.